 Only oven safe to 350 degrees Fahrenheit

-When it comes to space-saving cookware sets, Tramontina tops the list with its innovative design: All pieces nest in a single stack that’s less than 15 inches tall.
-The company says the set takes up 50 percent less space than other cookware.
+When it comes to space-saving cookware sets, Tramontina tops the list with its innovative design: All pieces nest in a single stack that’s less than 12 inches tall and they're super stylish.
+The company says the set takes up 50 percent less space than other cookware, and our tester really noticed the difference in comparison to her old pile of pots and pans.

 When stacked, each tempered-glass lid nestles below its pot, maximizing space.
 The lids are rimmed with silicone rather than metal, so they’re less likely to scratch the pots’ nonstick interior during storage.
 The lid knobs double as spoon rests, and the pots’ long handles lock together, stabilizing the stack and spacing the pots to reduce scratches.